 This follows the ban on goods from China’s Xinjiang Uyghur region because of forced labor and modern slavery offshoots.
 For companies with global supply chains, forced labor is relatively easy to creep in, and this knowledge has increased agencies’ focus on this issue.

-Forced labor is a form of modern slavery involving a lot of manipulation and exploitation of laborers and workers due to little power they possess compared to the superiority of organizations and cooperation’s.
+Forced labor is a form of modern slavery involving a lot of manipulation and exploitation of laborers and workers due to the little power they possess compared to the superiority of organizations and cooperations.

-It spans across subduing laborers or imposing labels and individuals often covered with deception, and power abuse.
+It spans subduing laborers or imposing labels and individuals often covered with deception and power abuse.